 We have various glasses in our home bar essentials, some are only used when we make certain drinks (like these copper mugs for moscow mules), but we also have the following glassware for all purpose.

 Red Wine Glasses

-These are our most-used glasses for cocktails.
-From old-fashioneds to my favorite margaritas (like my strawberry jalapeno or watermelon), to my boyfriend’s whiskey on the rocks, these short tumbler glasses get used ALL THE TIME in our house.
+These are our most-used glasses for cocktails in our bar at home.
+From old-fashioneds to my favorite margaritas (like my strawberry jalapeno or blackberry), to my boyfriend’s whiskey on the rocks, these short tumbler glasses get used ALL THE TIME in our house.
 Super versatile, good weight, we bought these Libbey glasses, and we’ve been really happy with them.

 Ultimate Home Bar Checklist #2: Storage & Containers

 One thing I love about our home bar is having everything we need for cocktail creation all in once place--bar cart, liquor, ice--all right there.
 Here are the storage and containers you need for your home bar.

 You do not need a fancy schmancy bar cart to have the ultimate home bar, however, if you have one or want one I think that’s great!
 In a perfect world, this bar cart would be in my home.
 Metal and wood together?
 I die.